JosLuna98/address_search_field/README.md

 | coordForRef | bool (optional) |
 | onDone | Function(AddressPoint) (required) |

-At onDone function you get an AddressPoint object with confirmation if place has been found, full address and coordinates.
+At *onDone* function you get an AddressPoint object with confirmation if place has been found in *found* method, full address and coordinates.
 [Example](https://pub.dev/packages/address_search_text_field#-example-tab-)

 ## Outcomes